yamangit/syslog-CEF-relay/README.md

 # syslog-CEF-relay
-syslog formated log to CEF (RFC5424).
-It will conver the syslog default syslog formatted log to CEF (RFC 5424) log.
+It converts the syslog default formatted log to CEF (RFC 5424) log.

 # Instruaction and Information